 - You don’t have quick and easy access to the data you need to make business decisions

-- You work with various vendors or suppliers across different regions or countries
+- Your business work with various vendors or suppliers across different regions or countries

 - You have many different applications that you have implemented for your business over the years, but they are not connected to each other